tajmone/fuzzy-search/fts_fuzzy_match/README.md

 I've started to include in this project the code of the licensed ports, and will ask the original authors for permission to include those ports that don't have a clear or explicit license.

 > __NOTE__ — I haven't had a chance to fully test all these ports, so I cannot guarantee for their quality and accuracy.
 But I've studied their source enough to establish that they are indeed implementation of the algorithm, and not malicious code.

+For guidelines on how to port and test the algorithms to a new language, see the [`PORTING.md`][PORTING.md] document.

 # FTS Fuzzy Match Derivatives